Ekso Bionics Exoskeleton

-Hobbs now offers a specialist assessment and treatment service for clients wanting to trial the Ekso Bionic Skeleton.
-Download flyer here
+Hobbs now offers a specialist assessment and treatment service for clients wanting to trial the Ekso Bionics Skeleton.
+Download flyer here.

 Two battery powered motors stand and propel the Ekso and state-of-the-art sensors facilitate a natural walking pattern.
 Walking in the Ekso can be completely passive, triggered by you shifting your weight or by you actually taking a step.

 Who can benefit from it?

 People with severe lower limb weakness as well as mild lower limb weakness.
 This covers a variety of neurological conditions including stroke, multiple sclerosis, acquired brain injury, spinal cord injury and Guillain-Barré syndrome.
 A useful tool in neurological and orthopaedic rehab, it has shown good results in the following:

 Is it for clinical use only?